 When possible, allow your older adult to answer questions and speak for themselves.
 But if there’s a situation where they need help, you may need to speak up.

-For example, if doctor hasn’t given enough information, but is asking them to make a decision, step in and ask them to clarify.
-Or, something the doctor has said is conflicting with something a different specialist has said.
-Let them know and ask them to explain.
+For example, if the doctor hasn’t given enough information, but is asking them to make a decision, step in and ask them to clarify.

 After the doctor’s visit